SmartTokenLabs/TokenScript/doc/design_paper.md

 # Abstract

 We recognise the blockchain technology's utility in providing a frictionless market and integrating the web.
 This is done through tokenization.
-Tokenized rights can be traded on the market and integrated across systems, forming a frictionless market and allowing free integration.
+Tokenized rights can be traded on the market and integrated across systems, forming a frictionless market and allowing free and accountless integration.

-Today, the way tokens are accessed, rendered and transacted are scattered across Dapps and Smart Contracts.
-If all knowledge about a token is in a dapp, the dapp has to participate in the marketization and all integrations of that token, recreating data interoperability, security and availability barrier - exactly the same set of issues that prevented tokenisation before blockchain was invented.
+Today, the ways tokens are accessed, rendered and transacted are scattered across immutable Smart Contracts on the blockchain.
+Most token either have a very primitive business logic (as payment token), while some try to put complex business logic into the contract, creating an dapp (decentralized application).
+This enables DAOs (Decentralized Autonomous Organizations), but hardly helps to create a frictionless token economy and integrate the web.
+When marketization and integration of a token is tied to a dapp, it recreates data interoperability, security and availability barrier - exactly the same issues that prevented tokenisation before blockchain was invented

-Tokenscript is a method to abstract out the token information, access methods and UI rendering so that they can be efficiently marketized and used for integration.

 \pagebreak